ag8775/finding-lane-lines/README.md

 # **Finding Lane Lines on the Road**

+The goals / steps of this project are the following:
+* Make a pipeline that finds lane lines on the road
+* Reflect on your work in a written report

 ## Implementation details

 ### We use the following standard methods to mark lane lines on the road from the images captured by a camera feed:
 * We transform the image into grayscale
 * Use Gaussian smothing to suppress noise and spurious gradients by averaging
 * We then identify the edges using the Canny Edge detection algorithm.
 This requires optimization of the low and high thresholds to identify pixels that may form an edge.
 * Determination of the region of interest is in context of the lane in which the car is driving.
-I have used a triangle with the upper point being the middle of the horizon (or upper horizontal edge).
+We have used a triangle with the upper point being the middle of the horizon (or upper horizontal edge).
-*
+* We the pursue hough lines detection with static optimization of rho, theta, threshold and the min/max line gaps.
+We also optimize draw_lines to make sure we  curve-fit the lines that meet the same/similar slope for both the right and left lanes.
 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)